 “Okay,” Lolan said as he walked back to the door.

-There was another rustle and Zef began making doubles again.
-As he ran around the room, leaving copies behind, he said, "These trolls, they stop regenerating when hit with fire or acid.
+I could hear more movement in the trees.
+Zef began making doubles again.
+As he ran around the room leaving copies of himself behind, he said, “Trolls stop regenerating when hit with fire or acid.
 Any ideas?”

 “I could probably get some citrus acid.
 Would that work?”
 I asked.
 I was already searching through my magic for a nearby branch to do some magical grafting on.

-“One way to find ou—” Zef was cut off by a troll diving into the room and landing directly on him despite the four or five duplicates he had managed to create.
-The creature was three times his size and pinned him to the ground with an arm that was far shorter than the other— it was the one Lolan had chopped off earlier.
+“One way to find ou—” Zef said before being cut off by a troll diving into the room.
+The monster landed on him, ignoring the many illusions scattered around the room.
+The creature was enormous, but as he pinned Zef to the ground I noticed one of its arms was far shorter than the other.
+It was the same one from earlier.

-I saw a look of fear come across Zef’s face for a moment, and I became more nervous than I had already been.
+I saw fear come across Zef’s face, and I couldn’t help but feel nervous.
 Zef was always so happy, so confident.
 His fear scared me more than the troll.

 The creature raised its full-sized claw above its head, ready to strike Zef and kill him, but I jumped in the way.
 Using the full force of my body I slammed into its side with my shoulder.
-Unfortunately, the troll was much bigger than me too and my bull rush only put it a little off balance.
-It swung its long claw at me and sent me crashing into the edge of the hut’s entrance, my ribs taking most of the impact.
+Unfortunately, the troll was much bigger than me, and my bull rush only threw it off balance a little.
+It swung its claw at me and sent me crashing into the edge of the hut’s entrance, my ribs taking most of the impact.

-Lolan pulled his sword above his head, yelling, but I couldn’t tell if it was out of fear or excitement.
-Just before he swung, the creature reached up with its good hand and grabbed the blade of the sword.
-It snarled as it squeezed the blade tighter and more tar-like blood squeezed from between his fingers.
-Lolan tried to pull the blade free, but the troll’s grip was too tight.
-The troll shook the sword and Lolan was tossed as well, landing near the doorway on the side opposite of me.
-Lolan wheezed in pain holding his chest once again.
-He wasn't doing so well.
+Lolan pulled his sword above his head as he charged, yelling, but I couldn’t tell if it was out of fear or excitement.
+Just before he swung, the creature reached up with its good hand and grabbed the blade.
+It snarled as it squeezed the edge.
+Tar-like blood squeezed out from between his fingers.
+Lolan tried to pull the sword free, but the troll’s grip was too tight.
+The troll pushed Lolan aside, causing him to land near the doorway on the side opposite of me.
+Lolan wheezed in pain as he held his chest.

 With no use for it, the troll threw the sword down on the ground before returning to Zef.
-Raising its claw one final time with intent and probably the ability to strike Zef dead in one slash.
-I tried to pull in a tree branch, or vine, or even a leaf to try and help, but all of the branches I could see were too far to make it in time.
-I closed my eyes dreading what might happen next.
+Raising its claw one final time, I knew Zef would be killed with a single slash.
+I tried to pull in a tree branch, or vine, or even a leaf to try and help, but all of the branches I could see were too far away.
+I closed my eyes, dreading what would happen next.

-A howl erupted in the treetops that sounded unnatural.
+A howl erupted from the treetops.
 I opened my eyes and saw Zef covered in gore.
-A lump formed in my throat as I tried not to look away again.
 The troll stepped back, away from its fresh kill as a foul smell filled the room.
 Blood and guts covered the troll’s body as well.
 I began to make sense of what I was seeing.
 The mess that covered Zef was black like tar—troll’s blood.

-Zef stood and troll innards slumped off of him onto the floor.
-In his hand, he held something that was only visible where it was covered in blood—my invisible dagger.
+Troll innards slid off Zef’s shirt as he stood up.
+In his hand was something that was only visible where it was covered in blood.
+My invisible dagger.

-Zef immediately began creating more doubles as the troll staggered backward toward the doorway.
+Zef immediately began creating more doubles as the troll retreated toward the doorway.
 I reached out for a tree branch and swung it down.
-I wrapped the greenest part of the branch around the troll’s neck and pulled it back.
+Like a whip, I used the greenest part of the branch to constrict the troll’s neck.
 It clawed at the branch, but I did everything I could to reinforce the bark.
 As the creature’s claws tore through the wood, fresh bark quickly took its place.

 “Did it work?” asked Lolan.
 “That was my last arrow.”

-“I don’t know,” I said through clenched teeth as I continued to barely keep the troll back from us by rebuilding the tree branch.
+“I don’t know,” I said through clenched teeth.
+I continued to barely keep the troll back from us by rebuilding the tree branch.

-I looked back at Lolan.
-The rounded features of his face were especially noticeable in tense situations.
+I turned my attention to Lolan.
+The rounded features of his face, a key Human trait, were especially noticeable now.
 The blood rushing to his face made them more pronounced.
-His half-Human features brought an idea to my mind.
+His half-Elf features brought an idea to my mind.

 “Can you do anything?”
 I asked.

 “I just did!” he said.
-He recovered his sword and held it out at the troll in case it broke free of my grip.
+He recovered his sword and took hold of it, in case the troll broke free of my grip.

-He looked back and squinted in confusion.
-Then it seemed to click.
+He looked back to me and squinted in confusion.
+I raised my eyebrows, then it seemed to click.
 His eyes opened wide and he let out a silent, “Ohh”.
 He shook his head in response.

 I sighed.
 It would be nice to have some fire magic on our side right now.

-We weren't given much of a chance to try anything as the Beastfolk warband rounded the corner, coming into view behind the troll.
-Lobo ran forward with his machete-shaped metal rod.
-He ran it through the creature’s back and it poked out through the open wound that Zef had made earlier.
-Torm stepped in next in his enlarged warthog-Beastfolk state, grabbed the troll by the shoulders and threw him off of the platform.
-I heard another crunch as it crashed into a nearby tree before the thud of it hitting the ground.
+The muddled footsteps of the Beastfolk came into earshot.
+They rounded the corner, coming into view behind the troll.
+Lobo ran forward with his machete, attacking the creature’s back without a second thought.
+The blade poked out through the open wound that Zef had made earlier.
+Torm, the warthog Beastfolk, stepped in next.
+He grabbed the troll by the shoulders and threw the creature off of the platform.
+Gargled screaming was all I could hear as the Troll tumbled back to the ground.

-“I thought we told you to—” Lobo stopped mid-sentence as he saw the dead Beastfolk in the middle of the room.
-He took a couple of deep breaths while his face contorted with anger.
+“I thought we told you to—” Lobo stopped mid-sentence as he saw the dead Beastfolk, still left in the center of the room.
+He took a deep breath while his face contorted with anger.
 “Did you do this?”

 “He was like that when we got here,” said Zef in a solemn tone.

 Lobo walked into the room.
 He knew we were no threat to him and the rest of his Beastfolk party.
 He leaned over the corpse of the deer Beastfolk, examining it.
-Torm shrunk back down and walked in to flank him, in case one of us tried something, I assumed.
-Mila and the bear Beastfolk stayed outside, with Tigala the farthest back, resting against the posts of the closest bridge.
+Torm shrunk back down and walked in to cover Lobo in case one of us decided to try something, I assumed.
+Mila and the bear Beastfolk stayed outside, with Tigala the farthest back.
+She rested against the posts of the closest bridge.

 “You had to have done this,” said Lobo.
-His voice was quiet and fierce, slowly growing in volume.
-"There’s a dead Beastfolk here at the center of these green magical streams.
+His voice was quiet and fierce.
+“There’s a dead Beastfolk here at the center of these green magical streams.
 It’s nature magic, and you’re the Treek.
-Your people have done this before, why wouldn’t you do it again?”
-He stomped toward me with his accusatory machete pointing at me.
+Your people have done this before.
+Why wouldn’t you do it again?”
+He stomped toward me with his machete pointing straight at me.

 I began breathing heavy.
 He’s going to kill me?
 I looked at Tigala.
 She looked tense, conflicted, not as uncaring as I expected.

-Lobo reached back with his blade ready to gut me.
+Lobo reached back with his blade, ready to gut me.
 I stepped back as he moved forward.
-I still had my nearby tree branch creeping closer, slow enough that Mila and the bear wouldn’t notice it.
+I still had my nearby tree branch.
+I let it creep closer, slow enough that Mila and the bear wouldn’t notice it.

 “Don’t tell me.
 You don’t want her to die because you’re a traitor, just like I suspected,” said Lobo.

-“She didn’t do it!" said Tigala.
-Her voice cracked with anger.
+“She didn’t do it!” cried Tigala.
+Her voice cracked with anger as she stepped closer.

 Lobo spoke in a quiet tone.
 He looked like he knew exactly what he was doing, poking the tiger.
 “You’re even worse than the Treeks.
 You’re worse than the Gnomes who gave you those wounds, who killed Gatooli.
 You’re worse than our enemies because you pretend you’re one of us.
 But you’re not.
 You’re a disgrace.”

-Tigala was furious.
-You could see it in her face.
-The look of concern was gone, leaving behind only rage.
-She breathed heavy and tensed all over.
-Lobo didn’t care.
+The look of concern on Tigala’s face was gone, leaving behind only rage.
+She was furious.
+But Lobo didn’t care.
 Instead, he turned back to me, intent on cutting me open.

 Then three different things happened at once.
-Lobo stabbed at me with the machete while I tried to bring in my branch to stop him.
-And somewhere in that split second of chaos, I saw a transformed tiger claw come slashing through.
+Lobo charged and stabbed at me with the machete while I tried to bring in my branch to stop him.
+And somewhere in that split second of chaos, I saw a transformed tiger come clawing through.